Avaiga/taipy-doc/docs/tutorials/integration/5_dataiku/index.md

 - A Dataiku Instance.
 - A Dataiku Project.
-- A knowledge of the Dataiku Python API
+- A knowledge of the Dataiku Python API.

 Use the `DSSClient` from the `dataikuapi` package to establish a connection with your Dataiku instance.
 Replace `"http://your-dataiku-instance.com"` and